dizzydaizy/auth-oauth-user.js/README.md

         <code>option</code>
       </th>
       <th>
-        <code>type</code>
+        <code>string</code>
       </th>
       <td>

 Without setting `type` auth will return the current authentication object, or exchange the `code` from the strategy options on first call.
+If the current authentication token is expired, the tokens will be refreshed.

 Possible values for `type` are

 - `"check"`: sends request to verify the validity of the current token
 - `"reset"`: invalidates current token and replaces it with a new one